MarcBruins/marcbruins.github.io/_posts/2019-01-05-store-secrets-safely-with-azure-key-vault-and-managed-identities.md

 These are standalone resources.
 Therefore they do not rely upon the lifecycle of any other resource. **The benefit is that we can use the exact same user assigned identity across different resources.**

 ## What is best?
 That depends, you should choose what is best for you.
-If you have multiple VM's they would each fill in a slot when you choose a System assigned identity.
+If you have multiple VM's or containers(maybe a kubernetes cluster) they will each fill in a slot when you choose a System assigned identity.
 The key vault allows 20 resources max, so for VM's it's better to choose a User assigned identity.

 If you only have one instance then easy and best solution would be a system assigned identity.